Med School Loans 101: What Are Your Options?

 Resident doctors may choose forbearance during residency because they don’t want to deal with student loan debt while living through a difficult and formative period of their training.
 They may plan to pay back aggressively when they become attending physicians.
 Ultimately, this will cost them more money in the long run due to the rapid loan growth in the forbearance period.

 Refinancing a loan essentially means a new loan is created with a private lender, with a new interest rate.
 The private lender pays off your current loan, and they are now your new loan servicer.
 Refinancing your loan may be a good option in order to qualify for a lower interest rate and lower monthly payment.
-If you have private loans, it is generally a good idea to refinance your loans if you can get a lower interest rate and a better monthly payment.
+If you have private loans, it’s generally a good idea to refinance your loans if you can get a lower interest rate and a better monthly payment.

 Refinancing may be a good option for physicians transitioning to a high-paying, private practice position who want to aggressively pay off their loans under more advantageous terms.
-However, if you have federal loans, and are hoping to qualify for PSLF or another federal loan forgiveness program down the line, you should not refinance your federal loans with a private lender, otherwise, you will not qualify for the forgiveness program.
+However, if you have federal loans, and are hoping to qualify for PSLF or another federal loan forgiveness program down the line, you should not refinance your federal loans with a private lender, otherwise, you won’t qualify for the forgiveness program.

 In Summary

-The world of medical school loans can be overwhelming and confusing.
-During your residency training, your focus should primarily be on honing your skills as a future physician and mastering your craft.
-Hopefully, knowledge of the loan basics can empower you to make the best financial decision for yourself so that you can pursue your passion within the field of medicine without being weighed down by financial factors.
+During your residency training, your focus should be primarily on honing your skills as a future physician and mastering your craft.
+Hopefully, knowledge of these loan basics will empower you to make the best decision and pursue your passion within the field of medicine without being weighed down by financial factors.
+Please reach out to the financial aid office at your institution for more specific information.

 About the Author